The Pulse of K-Entertainment

 ITZY's Motto rollout starts with a full release map

 Motto is shaping up as a tightly managed comeback from the jump.
-As reported by allkpop, the scheduler begins with the first concept photo on April 27, followed by additional concept drops on April 29 and May 1 before the campaign moves deeper into teaser season.
-The album includes eight tracks, with solo songs from each of the five members, which gives this project a bigger internal story than a standard group-only mini cycle.
+According to Soompi's roundup of JYP's official materials, the scheduler begins with the first concept photo on April 27, followed by additional concept drops on April 29 and May 1 before the campaign moves deeper into teaser season.
+The same rollout confirms that the album includes eight tracks, with solo songs from each of the five members, which gives this project a bigger internal story than a standard group-only mini cycle.
 We have seen agencies tease structure before, but this is the kind of rollout that tells fans exactly when to show up and why each date matters.
 For Yeji, Lia, Ryujin, Chaeryeong, and Yuna, that clarity matters.
 It frames Motto as an era with intention, not just another fast-moving entry in the content churn.

 The title and visuals suggest a cleaner, more deliberate ITZY era